cooper/lunch-menu-manager/README.md

 Clone the repository as a subdirectory in your web server's document root.

-Create a file called `verify_password.php` in the root directory of LMM with a single function `verify_password($username = '', $password = '')` which returns `true` or `false` for authentication.
+Create a file called `verify_login.php` in the root directory of LMM with a single function `verify_login($username = '', $password = '')` which returns `true` or `false` for authentication.
 Some PHP knowledge required.
 I have plans for built-in authentication options in the future.

 ## Documentation